stehrn/tradebook/SQL.md

 * _Trade_ - modifies positions in two books
 * _Position_ - total holding of a particular type of instrument in a book

-We should add to that an _Instrument_ which is the thing been traded
+We should add to that an _Instrument_ which is the thing been traded.

 # Schema
-Lets define the minimal schema to demonstrate what happens when a trade is booked.
+Lets define the minimal database schema to demonstrate what happens when a trade is booked.

 The `book` table will have a type (e.g. trading book with a profit centre versus customer book), denominated currency, name of trader (likely the desk head in charge, can be null if its a customer book), and legal entity - a distinct ring-fenced part of the business often based on geography with different entities for US , EMEA and APAC but may be broken down further.
 Once set up, this data wont generally change that often.
 ```sql